zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 JavaScript is said to be a Prototype-based language.
 So "prototypes" must be an important concept, right?

-Today I'm going to explain what Prototypes are, what you need to know, and how to use Prototypes effectively.
+Today I'm going to explain what Prototypes are, why they're important, and how to use them effectively.

 <!-- more -->

 ## What are prototypes?

 First of all, **do not let the word "Prototype" mislead you**.
-The "prototype" in JavaScript isn't the same thing as "prototype" in English.
-It doesn't mean an initial version of a product that was quickly put together.
+A "prototype" in JavaScript isn't the same thing as a "prototype" in English.
+It doesn't mean an early version of a new product that was put together quickly.

-Instead, prototype in JavaScript is simply a word that means absolutely nothing.
-We can replace prototype with oranges and it can mean the same thing.
+Instead, "prototype" in JavaScript is simply a word that means absolutely nothing.
+We can replace prototype with oranges and it would do the same thing.

 For example, think of Apple.
-Before Apple Computers became popular, you'll probably think of Apple as the red color fruit.
-"Apple" in Apple Computers doesn't have a meaning initially – but it does now.
+Before Apple Computers became popular, you'd probably think of an apple, as in the red colored fruit.
+"Apple" in Apple Computers didn't have a meaning initially – but it does now.

 In JavaScript's case, prototype refers to a system.
-This system allows you to define properties on objects that can be accessed via the object's instances.
+This system allows you to define properties of objects that can be accessed via the object's instances.

 :::note
 Prototype is closely related to Object Oriented Programming.
-It wouldn't make sense if you don't understand what Object Oriented Programming is about.
+But that won't make sense if you don't understand what Object Oriented Programming is all about.

 I suggest you familiarise yourself with [this introductory series on Object Oriented Programming](https://css-tricks.com/the-flavors-of-object-oriented-programming-in-javascript/) before going further.
 :::